jmgirard/jmgirard/README.md

 ## :school: Methodological Trainings:
 - [R for Social Scientists][r4ss] - This is a three day workshop introducing R, tidyverse, and easystats.
+- [Machine Learning in R with tidymodels][tidymodels] - This is a three-hour workshop introducing machine learning and tidymodels.
 - [Applied Machine Learning in R][appliedml] - This is a four day workshop introducing machine learning and tidymodels.

 ## :memo: Blog Posts